 |Activity||Uncomplicated meniscectomy||Meniscus repair surgery|

-|Time on crutches||2 to 7 days||4 to 6 weeks|
+|Walk without crutches||2 to 7 days||4 to 6 weeks|

-|Regain full range of motion||1 to 2 weeks||4 to 6 weeks (motion is generally limited to 90 degrees for the first 4 to 6 weeks to allow meniscus to heal)|
+|Regain full range of motion||1 to 2 weeks||Bending is typically restricted to not more than 90 degrees for first 4 to 6 weeks to allow the meniscus to heal.|

 Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2012 Healthwise, Incorporated.
+© 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.